mike-duran-mitchell/gsc-api-search-analytics/README.md

 ## Future Updates

-1. In Progress: Add a proper throttle.
-Current time to download 1k properties is ~8.5 minutes.
-With proper throttle this should be ~5 minutes.
-Currently have `limiter` added with a few lines of code for rate limiting that are currently unused.
-This should be updated soon.
-2. Add the ability to remove erroneous or deprecated URLs that have an undefined key (i.e. tracking http://example.com and http://www.example.com but http://www.example.com was never used)
-3. In Progress: Add in the ability to take other custom argv options
+1. In Progress: Add in the ability to take other custom argv options
   - `dimensions`
   - `dimensionFilterGroups`
   - `dimensionFilterGroups.groupType`